 On the trail you will be staying in modern, lightweight 3- and 2-person weather-proof tents.

-All meals, snacks and drinks are supplied from lunch on Day 1 to lunch on Day 3.
+All meals, snacks, and drinks are supplied from lunch on Day 1 to lunch on Day 3.
 For guests with dietary restrictions, we can modify the program food pack to meet your individual needs.
-As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
-For vegan, gluten-free, lactose-free, soy-free, nut-free or any similar type of single restriction menu requests, there will be a $17/day surcharge.
-For a diet requiring any 2 restrictions a $26/day surcharge will apply.
-For any 3 restrictions, a $31/day surcharge will apply.
-Vegetarian meals will not be surcharged.
-For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.
+As food pricing and preparation for these diets is more costly, there is a surcharge.
+Our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.
 Vegetarian meals will not be surcharged.

 Accommodation in Canmore is not included.
 A variety of accommodation options exist in both Canmore and Banff, including campsites, hostels, all levels of hotels as well as condo-style accommodation with kitchens or suites.
 We recommend that you book your own pre and post-trip accommodations well in advance as all levels of accommodations in the Bow Valley fill quickly.